alisonhowland/text-analysis/README.md

     $ pip3 install terminaltables

 text-analysis was created and tested using Python 3, but should work with Python 2.x as well.
-Example and instructions on this page use `python3` and `pip3`; substitute with `python` and `pip` if not using Python 3.
+Example and instructions on this page use `python3` and `pip3`; substitute with `python` and `pip` where needed.

 # Usage
 ## [parse-text.py](https://github.com/alisonhowland/text-analysis/blob/master/textanalysis/parse-text.py)